korbincoward/Reports/Lazarus Group/ByBit/Report.md

 - [T1566.002: Spearphishing Link](https://attack.mitre.org/techniques/T1566/002/)
 - [T1566.003: Spearphishing via Service](https://attack.mitre.org/techniques/T1566/003/)

-Exploitation: Lazarus Group utilized a supply chain attack, compromising the system of a Safe{Wallet} developer.
-After gaining access they injected malicious JavaScript code into the UI from the developer's machine.
-According to ByBit's forensics team, these changes were subtle and specifically targeted ByBit.\

 ***Exploitation:*** Lazarus Group utilized a supply chain attack, compromising the system of a Safe{Wallet} developer.
 After gaining access, they injected malicious JavaScript code into the UI from the developer's machine.
 According to ByBit's forensics team, these changes were subtle and specifically targeted [ByBit](https://github.com/verichains/public-audit-reports/blob/main/Bybit%20Incident%20Investigation%20-%20Preliminary%20Report%20v1.0%20(for%20public%20release).pdf).

 Exfiltration: Upon execution of the attack Lazarus had started laundering funds within 48 hours, they are estimated to have laundered $160 million USD within this time frame.
 By 20250226 it was estimated that $400 million USD had been moved to multiple wallets that were clean.
 Their process of laundering money shows a high level of sophistication due to their ability to rapidly transfer funds into multiple wallets, conduct multiple conversions, utilize multiple decentralized exchanges, and utilize cross-chain bridges.